A note on the Steinitz Lemma: Excerpts from the History of the Steinitz Lemma

-Meanwhile in Hungary, independently of the work in the USSR, Fiala~\cite{FialaSteinitz} rediscovered the connection between the Steinitz problem and the flow shop problem and re-proved the latter for the case $d=2$.
-Inspired by his work, Bárány~\cite{barany1981vector} proved the slightly weaker bound $S(B_2^d)\leq 3d/2$, which in turn gives a much more efficient algorithm for the flow shop problem.
+Meanwhile in Hungary, independently of the work in the USSR, Fiala~\cite{FialaSteinitz} also rediscovered (after Sevastyanov~\cite{Sevastyanov74} and Belov and Stolin~\cite{BelovStolin}) the connection between the flow shop problem and the Steinitz lemma, and re-proved the latter in the planar case.
+Inspired by his work, Bárány~\cite{barany1981vector} proved the bound $S(B)\leq 3d/2$ for symmetric $B$'s (note that this is weaker than the estimate in~\cite{grinberg_sevastyanov_ValueOfSteinitzConstant, SevastyanovSteinitz}).

-Besides estimates for the Euclidean case, many works study the question for other norms.
-The most important case is $\ell_\infty$: Similarly to Conjecture~\ref{SteinitzEucConj}, $S(B_\infty^d)=O(\sqrt{d})$ is expected.
-A lower bound of $\Omega(\sqrt{d})$ was shown using a construction of Hadamard matrices \cite{Ba10}, but, similarly to the Euclidean case, no $o(d)$ bound is known.
-The case $d=2$ was studied by B\'ar\'any and Grinberg \cite{BaranyGrinbergSteinitz}, who proved that $S(B_\infty^2)\leq C$ for a universal constant $C\geq 0$, with the further condition that the first coordinates of each partial sum lie in $[-1,1]$.
-Banaszyczyk completely classified this case by proving that $S(B_\infty^2)=3/2$ \cite{banaszczyk1991steinitz}, and he also showed~\cite{Banaszczyk1987} that the Steinitz constant of 2-dimensional normed planes does not exceed $3/2$.
-Furthermore, he gave~\cite{banaszczyk1990note} an alternative proof for the estimate $S(B_2^2) \leq \sqrt{5}/2$ that was established by Bergström half a century ago.
-Banaszczyk and Sevast'yanov showed a constructive bound of $O(d^2)$ and a non-constructive bound of $O(d^{3/2})$ for $S(B_\infty^d)$ using techniques specific to the maximum norm \cite{BanSevMaxNorm}.

-Still in the 1980s, Halperin \cite{halperin1986sums} applied a variation of Lévy's method to obtain an elementary proof of Theorem~\ref{LevySteinitz}.
-In the course of the proof he uses the Grinberg-Sevastyanov variant of the Steinitz lemma, called here as the `Polygon Rearrangement Theorem'.
+Still in the 1980s, Halperin \cite{halperin1986sums} applied a variation of Lévy's method to obtain an elementary proof of Theorem~\ref{LevySteinitz}, using the Grinberg-Sevastyanov variant of the Steinitz lemma, called here as the `Polygon Rearrangement Theorem'.
 He also studies the question in $L_p$ and $\ell_p$ spaces for $0 < p \leq \infty$.
 In an expository article, Rosenthal~\cite{rosenthal1987remarkable} presented the Lévy-Steinitz theorem along the Gross-Steinitz approach.
 He cites the Steinitz lemma as the `Polygonal Confinement Theorem' with the weak bound $S(B_2^d) \leq O(2^d)$, apparently unaware of its stronger forms.

+Concentrating on the planar case, Banaszyczyk showed in~\cite{Banaszczyk1987} that $S(B) \leq 3/2$ for any symmetric $B \subset \R^2$, and this bound is achieved when $B$ is a square centered at the origin.
+In~\cite{banaszczyk1990note}, he determined the exact value of the planar Euclidean Steinitz constant: $S(B_2^2) =\sqrt{5}/2$.